 Some of these green spaces are very small and located in residential areas, but others are big and/or located in central areas, so don’t miss the occasion to enjoy them on a night stroll or for a late summer picnic.
 It is notably the case of:

 – Square Louis XIII, the small but elegant park located in the centre of prestigious Place des Vosges (in the Marais)

 – Jardin des Grands Explorateurs (between Luxembourg and the Observatory), in the central area of the Left Bank, along the axis of Paris’s meridian

 – Jardin Villemin (only Friday and Saturday nights), a public garden located next to the Canal Saint-Martin (at its ‘elbow’), also very popular at night

 – Parc des Buttes Chaumont (see picture), a beautiful park in the North-West of Paris, significant of the urban planning in the Second Empire

-– Parc Montsouris, its younger brother of the South, inspired by the same ‘Second Empire’ style
+– Parc Montsouris, its younger brother of the South